ngrok/ngrok-docs/docs/integrations/rancher/k8s.md

 applications.

-With this guide, you'll launch Rancher's management platform, create a new RKE2 cluster, connect your cluster's ingress to ngrok using Rancher's Chart repository, and deploy a demo application, which then be reachable to public traffic.
+With this guide, you'll launch Rancher's management platform, create a new RKE2 cluster, connect your cluster's ingress to ngrok using Rancher's Chart repository, and deploy a demo application, which will then be reachable to public traffic.

 :::caution This tutorial requires:

 1. An [ngrok account](https://ngrok.com/signup).
 2. One or more Linux hosts that meet Rancher's [requirements](https://ranchermanager.docs.rancher.com/v2.5/pages-for-subheaders/installation-requirements) for operating as Kubernetes nodes.
-Your hosts can local/on-prem virtual machines, cloud-based virtual machines, or bare metal servers.
+Your hosts can be local/on-prem virtual machines, cloud-based virtual machines, or bare metal servers.
 3. [Docker](https://docs.docker.com/engine/install/) installed locally.
 3. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed locally.